mahdi-shafiei/STAT-4830/section/3/notes.md

 print(f"Memory needed for X^TX: {memory_needed:.1f} GB")  # 80.0 GB
 ```

-Just forming the matrix $X^TX$ would exceed most workstations' memory.
+Just forming the matrix $X^\top X$ would exceed most workstations' memory.
 You can't even start the analysis, let alone solve the resulting system in $O(p^3)$ operations.

 This memory wall appears because we're solving a least squares problem with a direct method.
 Given a data matrix $X \in \mathbb{R}^{n \times p}$ and observations $y \in \mathbb{R}^n$, we seek:

 $$ \min_w \frac{1}{2}\|Xw - y\|_2^2 $$

 While mathematically elegant, the standard solution requires forming and storing a $p \times p$ matrix - impossible when $p$ is large.
-Consider medical image reconstruction: converting MRI sensor data into a 3D image with 256³ voxels would require 2.2 petabytes just to store $X^TX$ - that's 0.2% of the world's total data center storage in 2023.
+Consider medical image reconstruction: converting MRI sensor data into a 3D image with $256^3$ voxels would require 2.2 petabytes just to store $X^\top X$ - that's 0.2% of the world's total data center storage in 2023.

 Even our genomics example, modest by comparison, needs 80GB of RAM on a workstation typically limited to 16-32GB.
 These aren't edge cases - they're routine analysis tasks.
 And the problem isn't about buying more RAM or faster processors.
 The quadratic memory scaling means doubling your problem size requires quadrupling your memory.
 We need a fundamentally different approach.

 ### The Memory Wall: Why Direct Methods Fail

-Direct methods solve the normal equations $X^TX w = X^Ty$.
+Direct methods solve the normal equations $X^\top X w = X^\top y$.
 This transforms our least squares problem into a linear system we know how to solve:
 ```python
 # Direct method (fails for large p)
 XtX = X.T @ X           # Form p × p matrix